 Acromegaly is a rare, chronic, progressive disease characterized by an excess secretion of growth hormone (GH) and increased circulating insulin-like growth factor 1 (IGF-1) concentrations.
-It is caused by a pituitary adenoma in most cases.
-The clinical diagnosis, based on symptoms related to GH excess, is often delayed due to the insidious nature of the disease.
+It is caused, in most cases, by pituitary adenomas that interfere with normal pituitary function.
+The clinical diagnosis, based on symptoms related to GH excess, is often delayed due to the gradual and subtle nature of the disease.
 Consequently, patients often have established systemic complications at diagnosis with increased morbidity and premature mortality.

 Our expert panel will discuss symptoms indicative of Fabry Disease across the life cycle from infancy to advanced age.
 Participants will benefit from expert instruction in the art of early diagnosis, review practical methods to navigate challenges, and integrate therapies into management plans to produce clinically meaningful improvements in patient outcomes.
 The last 5 minutes includes a discussion between both presenters to further enhance learning.